Minimal area of Finsler disks with minimizing geodesics

 \begin{proof}[Proof of Theorem~\ref{theo:6pi} (assuming Theorem~\ref{theo:discrete-area})] Let~$M$ be a Finsler disk of radius~$r$ centered at~$O$ with minimizing interior geodesics.
 By Theorem~\ref{theo:existence}, for every~$\eps >0$, there exists a simple wall system~$\W_M$, made of~$n$ interior geodesics of~$M$, satisfying the estimates~\eqref{eq:distW} and~\eqref{eq:areaW}.
 The simple wall system~$\W_M$ decomposes~$M$ into convex polygonal cells.
 By definition, all the points in a cell are at the same distance from the center of~$M$ with respect to the discrete distance~$d_{\W_M}$.
 Since~$M$ has minimizing interior geodesics, the geodesic rays of length~$r$ arising from its center~$O$ form a geodesic foliation~$\mathcal{F}$ of the punctured disk~$M \setminus \{ O \}$.
 The sides of the cells of~$M$, which lie in the geodesics of~$\W_M$, are transverse to the foliation~$\mathcal{F}$, otherwise the origin~$O$ would lie in~$\W$.

 Consider a convex polygonal cell~$\Delta$ of~$M$ not containing~$O$.
+Choose an arbitrary interior point of~$\Delta$ as its center.
 Denote by~$d$ the $d_{\W_M}$-distance from~$O$ to the interior of the cell~$\Delta$.
 The geodesic rays of the foliation intersecting~$\Delta$ form a spray~$\mathcal{F}_\Delta$, where each ray of~$\mathcal{F}_\Delta$ intersects~$\Delta$ along an interval with nonempty interior, except for the two extremal rays of the spray which intersect the convex polygonal cell~$\Delta$ at two vertices; see Figure~\ref{fig:spray}.
 Denote by~$\beta_\Delta$ the broken line made of two segments joining the center of~$\Delta$ to these two extremal vertices.
 Note that every geodesic ray of the spray~$\mathcal{F}_\Delta$ intersects the broken line~$\beta_\Delta$ at a single point; see Figure~\ref{fig:spray}.
 Since the rays of the spray are length-minimizing with respect to~$d_{\W_M}$, see Proposition~\ref{prop:min}, all the cells intersecting the spray between~$O$ and~$\beta_\Delta$ are at $d_{\W_M}$-distance at most~$d$ from~$O$, and all the cells intersecting the spray after~$\beta_\Delta$ are at $d_{\W_M}$-distance at least~$d$ from~$O$.